 - Expect a followup within 24 hours on business days.
 We do our best to respond quickly.
-We take every report seriously, and if you don’t hear back promptly, it doesn’t meant that we’re ignoring it.
+We take every report seriously, and if you don’t hear back promptly, it doesn’t mean that we’re ignoring it.
 It means that we didn’t receive it.
 If you don’t hear back within 24 hours on a business day, please drop us a reminder via our support email address, and we’ll make sure that it hasn’t slipped through the cracks.

 - Only test Feature Upvote systems.
 Systems hosted by third parties do not qualify for acknowledgement.

 - Provide steps to reproduce the problem in our systems.
 Providing generic background information about a class of vulnerability without specific details about how our systems are vulnerable does not qualify for acknowledgement.